-In Summer 2017, Deveron Projects’ Founder/Director Claudia Zeiske will be the artist in residence.
-During her 3 months sabbatical she will undertake a pilgrimage from her home in Huntly, Aberdeenshire, to her mother’s house in Unterpfaffenhofen near Munich.
-The from home-to-home walk will be considering personal and political ideas of ‘Home’ in a post-Brexit Europe.
+In Summer 2017, Deveron Projects’ Founder/Director Claudia Zeiske turned artist in residence.
+During her sabbatical she undertook a 90 day pilgrimage walking from her home in Huntly, to visit her mother at her childhood home near Munich.

 Having lived, loved and travelled a lot both within and outwith Europe, Claudia always felt blessed with her European passport and the privileges it brings.
 The UK's Brexit decision has brought this birth right of free movement into question.
 Walking through Scotland, England, Holland and Germany, the countries she knows best, aim was to discover what this diverse continent has to offer: spiritually, politically, personally.
 Creating a path, her path, allowed her to reflect on what holds her to being a European, and what home means in our current geopolitical situation.

 ‘Home to home’ encourages us to take time out and create a path of significance to our own lives, to think about our very personal intentions in the wider globalised context.
 Documented through daily postcards to her mother, the 1800km walk created a unique route linking old and new friends, exchanging oak leaves and woollen path spun bracelets, while gathering ideas for back home on the way.

 Shadow Curator: Anthony Schrag